padhia/docker-teradata-ttu-base/README.md

 Notes:

 * Before building the docker image, you should have obtained/downloaded Teradata TTU software.
-Extract `TeradataToolsAndUtilities*.tar.gz` file and place it in the same directory as the Dockerfile.
+* Extract `TeradataToolsAndUtilities*.tar.gz` file and place it in the same directory as the Dockerfile.
+* Make sure the directory has only one version of TTU software.
 * All tools and utilities (including tdwallet) are installed.
-* Tested with TTU 15.10.08.00
+* Tested with TTU 15.10.08.00 and 16.00.01.00

 Building the docker image:<br/>
 `docker build -t ttu .`